myself379/static-site/content/posts/neo-vim-conqurer-of-completion.md

 }
 ```

 For Laravel projects.
 An IDE-helper is needed to installed.
-You can get it by us
+You can get it by using
-ing

 This is because Laravel hides its implementation behind a Facade.
-That is why yo
-u can use things like `Route::get()` in `route.php` and `Eloquent` syntaxes in y
-our `Controllers` such as the following examples
+That is why you can use things like `Route::get()` in `route.php` and `Eloquent` syntaxes in your `Controllers` such as the following examples

 ```php
 <?php